Petlaz/diabetes_risk/reports/Clinical_Decision_Framework.md

 ### **Understanding Our Dataset Imbalance**

-Diabetes prediction involves significant class imbalance (in our dataset: 60% diabetic, 40% non-diabetic), but our approach differs from traditional ML imbalance techniques:
+Diabetes prediction involves significant class imbalance (in our dataset: 60% diabetic, 40% non-diabetic, 1.5:1 (moderate, not severe imbalance)), but our approach differs from traditional ML imbalance techniques:

 ```
 Our Dataset Class Distribution: